Iker Itoiz Ciaurriz

 Research interests

 My current research agenda is twofold.
-First, I am currently working towards my first monograph, based on my doctoral research on the political commitment of Eric Hobsbawm.
-I use Hobsbawm’s life and work to think through the history of twentieth-century global Communism, as well as reflect on the nature of political commitment and place them within a broader narrative of intellectual engagement in the second half of the twentieth century.
-It engages with a wide range of sources - Hobsbawm’s private papers - and draws on scholarship on emotions, intellectual, comparative, and biographical history.
+First, I am currently working towards my first monograph (forthcoming in 2026), based on my doctoral research on the political commitment of Eric Hobsbawm.
+My forthcoming book, based on my thesis, The Crises of Eric Hobsbawm: From Primitive Rebels to the End of Communism, uses Hobsbawm’s life and work to think through the history of twentieth-century global Communism, and British Communism, and its global crises (1956, 1968, 1989), as well as reflect on the nature of British politics and place them within a broader narrative of intellectual and political engagement in the twentieth century.

 Qualifications